phantomaton-ai/draculescu/CHARACTERS.md

 ## Silas Blackwood (The Courier)

+TODO: Let's name this character Finn and make him significantly younger, let's say nineteen.
+He does not need a surname; he can often be referred to diminutively as simply "the lad" by characters from The Island.

 **Visual Description:** Silas Blackwood is a lean, wiry man in his early 30s, whose body appears perpetually tired and hunched, yet capable of deceptive bursts of strength.
 His sandy brown hair is perpetually disheveled, falling in unruly strands into his alert, nervous hazel eyes, which constantly scan his surroundings.
 His complexion is weathered and slightly tanned from constant travel, with a few faint scars on his chapped hands.

 **Attire:** He wears a practical, worn leather riding coat, several sizes too big, cinched awkwardly at the waist with a heavy, unadorned belt.
 His roughspun trousers are tucked into sturdy, mud-splattered boots that have seen countless miles.
 A dark, wide-brimmed felt hat is almost permanently affixed to his head, casting his face in perpetual shadow and enhancing his air of guardedness.
 He always carries a large, battered leather satchel, stuffed with papers and small provisions.